 Some of us didn’t have strong women role models.
 And the divisive way the media talks about and presents women?
 On display, daily.
 Being a strong woman, knowing who we are, and standing up for ourselves and others can be unbelievably intimidating.

 And that’s just the professional side of things.
 There is a whole other side that isn’t talked about much.
-Namely, what happens in a relationship when we are a strong women?
+Namely, what happens in a relationship when one is a strong woman?
 It can be hard, and lonely.

 Both professionally and personally, strong women are optimistic and open-minded.
 They are willing to question the “status quo,” and know when as well as what help to ask for.
 Strong women also will learn what they need to in order to take care of themselves and fully show up.